eficode-academy/DevOps-academy/README.md

-# Tronheim CoDe Academy 2019
+# Trondheim CoDe Academy 2019

 Agenda and materials for the 2019 versions of CoDe Academy